List of Fables characters: Raven

 Raven is a Native American who can turn into a raven and is guided by a bird spirit.
 He is referred to as a trickster figure, which is true to the mythology.
 During his time as a prisoner at the Golden Boughs, the spirit instructed him to stay close to the copy of Jack of the Tales.
 Raven, like so many others, believed that Wicked John, who was the spitting image of Jack except from his dark hair, was a copy of Jack Horner, and Raven and John became close friends.
 After the mass escape from the Golden Boughs, it was revealed that John was the original Jack of the Tales and that Jack was actually the copy.
 After hearing the news, Raven chose to leave John behind and become Jack's companion instead, since the spirit had specifically instructed him to befriend the copy and not the original.
 Staying true to the trickster figure mythology, he was close to turning his back on Jack more than once when trouble arose, but the bird spirit convinced him otherwise, reminding him that he was supposed to help Jack.
 Jack and Raven's ways eventually parted after the destruction of the Golden Boughs, when Raven chose to stay with a group of former prisoners.

 Decades later, in the final story arc of the series, the spirit comes to Raven in a dream and tells him that he has forgotten his purpose in life, which is to protect Jack Horner.
 The spirit commands him to gather together every ally he can muster and save Jack Horner, who, unbeknown to Raven, has been transformed into a dragon.
 Raven tells the others that the bird spirit has shown him the way to Fabletown, and the group sets off to find the place.
 The group follows the spirit for days, until they reach their destination, finding themselves in the middle of a battle between Jack Frost Two and Jack the dragon.
 Raven lies to the others and convinces them to protect the dragon, saying the dragon is the only one who knows the secret way to Fabletown.
 Everyone soon realizes that they have been tricked when Jacks kills several of them, believing that they are out to steal his treasure.
 The Page Sisters also show up, and are devastated when Jack burns the books of original Fable stories that they have been looking for.
-Upset at the loss of the books (the sisters needed them for restoring their immortality), they start shooting everyone around them and Raven is shot through the head and his chest.
-As he dies, he asks the spirit why it led them into this death trap, to which the spirit replies, "No particular reason.
-I thought it'd be funny" (though it realized some other being had been pulling its strings, as well).
+Upset at the loss of the books, which the sisters needed to restore their immortality, they start shooting everyone around them, mortally wounding Raven.